Designing Simple Mechanisms

-Which mechanisms are simple to play?
+Economists today design rules for real-world marketplaces.
+This began in the 1990s, when economists designed auctions for radio spectrum broadcast licenses and reformed the National Resident Matching Program (NRMP), a clearinghouse that matches graduates of American medical schools to their first jobs \citep{milgrom_putting_2000,roth2002economist}.
+The practice soon found myriad applications; for instance, economists designed systems to coordinate electricity generation, to match students to public schools, to swap donated goods between food banks, and to sell loans from the Bank of England to financial institutions \citep{wilson2002architecture,abdulkadirouglu2005boston,prendergast2017food,prendergast2022allocation,klemperer2010product}.

+In these mechanisms, participants convey information about their preferences, which affects who gets what and (sometimes) how much they pay.
+Participants will naturally try to figure out whether it makes sense to provide information in accordance with their true preferences, or whether it might prove advantageous to strategize---that is whether the mechanism is incentive-compatible.
+If a mechanism is simple to play, then it will be easier for participants to see that it is in their interest to reveal their true preferences.

+But what makes a mechanism simple?
 When is it easy for participants to see that a mechanism is incentive-compatible?
-I will start by explaining how and why economists came to ask these questions.
-Then I will discuss three recent answers, that capture different aspects of what makes a mechanism simple.
+I will start here by explaining how and why economists came to ask these questions.
+Then I will discuss three recent answers, which will capture different aspects of what makes a mechanism simple.